 Any modification in the robot during what we call the “critical section” will demand a re-execution of all the following steps.
 It is a time and resource-consuming approach for building robots.

 In the modular approach, b), the integration effort is removed and the so called critical section reduced significantly.
 However, the task of programming robots remains cumbersome.
 New modules are interoperating but need to be introduced in the logic of the system manually.
-This implies that for each module addition or modification, a complete review of the logic that governs the behavior of such robot will need to happen.
+This implies that for each module addition or modification, a complete review of the logic that governs the behaviour of such robot will need to happen.
 In other words, the adaptation capabilities of these systems are still limited.

 Section c) illustrates the Modular And Self-Adaptable (MASA) approach for building robots that radically changes the robot building process.
 This way, rather than being programmed, modular robots train themselves for a pre-defined task.
 By continuously integrating the information from its modules, based on an information model like HRIM, the robot is able to adapt automatically when new modules are added.
 This approach reduces both the human development effort and time significantly.

 The MASA strategy (c) for building robots can be summarized as follows:

 - Buy robot module: This step refers to the action of acquiring those robot modules required to build the robot.
 Since the devices are modules, they are assumed to be interoperable, easy to integrate and re-use.

 - Define application or task (critical section): This step refers to the process of defining the goal that the robot should accomplish in a mathematical form so that the learning algorithms can be based on it.
 Typically, in Reinforcement Learning (RL) –a set of AI techniques– this mathematical expression is captured in what is called a ‘reward function’ that steers the learning process of the robot.

 - Robot assembly (critical section): We capture the physical construction of the robot in this step, which is simplified since all modules interoperate.